tejuvidiyala/Superstore-SQL-Advanced-Analytics/README.md

 ├── superstore.csv
 ```

----

 ## Conclusion

-This project helped in understanding how advanced SQL concepts can be used to analyze real-world sales data.
-By using Subqueries, CTEs, JOINs, and Window Functions, meaningful insights were generated from the Superstore dataset.
-The project also provided hands-on experience with Databricks and SQL-based data analysis.
+This project provided practical experience in applying advanced SQL concepts to a real-world dataset.
+Through normalization, customer analysis, ranking techniques, and sales insights, the project demonstrated how SQL can be used to support data-driven decision-making and business analysis.

-##